shupershuff/Diablo2RLoader/README.md

 	"C:\Windows\Microsoft.NET\Framework\v4.0.30319\vbc.exe" /target:winexe /out:"%var%\SetText.exe" "%var%\SetText.bas" /verbose
 5. This should compile SetText.exe.
 This is used to give the Diablo windows a unique name once it's initialized.

+See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # Credit for things I stole: #
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87